 If you are financing an item with a loan (such as business equipment), the lien would usually be put against the item being financed.
 A loan without a lien is considered an unsecured loan.

 The difference between a secured loan and an unsecured loan can be a big one.
 With unsecured business loans, you aren’t offering up any collateral to guarantee payment.
-If you were not to make your monthly payments, the bank has nothing to take from you to help them recover what they are owed.
+If you were not to make your monthly payments, the bank has nothing to take from you to help them recover what it is owed.

 Many small business loan terms, especially those through SBA-approved lenders, dictate how you use the money.
 Working capital is one of the allowed ways to spend loan funds.
 Working capital is comprised of all of the liquid assets (such as cash) and other assets that can be accessed easily to pay for the daily operations of a business.

-When businesses get funding to use as working capital, they spend it on everything from payroll to raw materials to paying the light bill.
+When businesses get funding to use as working capital, they spend it on everything a business needs, from payroll to raw materials to paying the light bill.

 Frequently asked questions